 3. PC Optimum from President’s Choice

 President’s Choice is a Canadian private label and store brand owned by Canada’s largest food retailer.
-Through their loyalty program, PC Optimum, the company offers both a digital membership card and an app, which can be downloaded from the Apple or Google stores.
+Through their grocery reward program, PC Optimum, the company offers both a digital grocery membership card and an app, which can be downloaded from the Apple or Google stores.
 What makes it interesting is that PC Optimum members can earn points not only when shopping for groceries, but also when buying fuel or medicine.

 PC Optimum also offers free shipping and product pickups, but these perks are reserved for Insider members, which requires a paid subscription.
 And the program stays relevant by tailoring your rewards to match the food and products you buy most.